Ezinnem/EventSaver/README.md

 # EventSaver App
 EventSaver is an online social media application that allows users to create, save and post the events around them.

-Just like in a social media application, User can Like posted events, edit and delete own posts.
+Just like in a social media application, user can Like posted events, edit and delete own posts.

 ## Core Features